Shoxys/Shapes-OOP/README.md

 ![Image of digital block with shapes](/images/AdobeStock_1169291855.jpeg)

 ## Introduction
-In this first practical we will revise OOP design principles.
-For some students it will reinforce their OOP knowledge/application.
-For others, it will hopefully identify gaps in knowledge that require additional study and attention.
-The task this week is the implementation of an application that models 2 dimensional shapes, performs operations of these shape objects, and displays specific properties about these shapes.
+Implementation of an application that models 2 dimensional shapes, performs operations of these shape objects, and displays specific properties about these shapes.
 To enable implementation of the required classes a UML Class Diagram has been provided.
 This UML Class diagram is shown in figure 1 below.

 ## Figure 1 - UML for Shapes2D Application